Veronica Sawyer: Role in the musical

+Among her interpreters on stage are the actresses Kuhoo Verma, Lorna Courtney and Isabella Esler.

 Legacy

-Veronica is considered to be Winona Ryder's most notable role, but she was urged not to play her when casting first came.
+Veronica is considered to be one of Winona Ryder's most notable roles, but she was urged by her agent not to play her due to the film's dark themes.

 She is considered to be strong and complex and challenges high school cliques and norms.